solvcon/solvcon/contrib/singularity/README.rst

   $ singularity shell ./<name-of-the-image>.img

+Activate the runtime by

+  [container] :SOLVCON-SRC-ROOT> source contrib/singularity/activate.sh

 You could find the built SOLVCON is under `/opt/solvcon/dist/SOLVCON-<Version Number>`.

-Activate the runtime by

-  [container] $ source contrib/singularity/activate.sh
+Go there and run some jobs

+  [container] :/opt/solvcon/dist/SOLVCON-0.1.4+> nosetests --with-doctest

-So far the feature of single process run on the local container works only.
+So far the feature of parallel mode does not work in the singularity container.